jollajj98/minirt/README.md

 This is a simple raytracing project written in C.

 It handles:
--triangles,
+- triangles,
--planes,
+- planes,
--capped cylinders,
+- capped cylinders,
--squares,
+- squares,
--spheres,
+- spheres,
--multiple lights
+- multiple lights
--ambient light
+- ambient light
--diffuse shading
+- diffuse shading

 **Usage**: